Update: You can read an update to this story here

 Enable billing alerts

 Given I spend about $60-80 a month with Amazon usually, I could have been warned MUCH earlier.
-Needless to say, now that the horse has bolted I’ve enabled the horse bolting detector.
+Now that the horse has bolted I’ve enabled the horse bolting detector.

 It’s not really that hard to do a regular search of GitHub for keys and passwords in your repositories.
 Check your friends repositories as well…many eyes.